In a word, and safely put, “Yes”!

 Big is Beautiful!
 And, as a large, multi-clinician practice we are always accepting new patients and look forward to seeing you.

-Although we accept referrals from other health care providers, a referral to Care Dental is not required for any of our services.
+Although we accept referrals from other providers, a referral is not required for any of our services.

 Negative pressure is created when more air is exhausted out of, than is drawn into an enclosed space.
 This creates active air movement, which contains and removes aerosolized particles.
 Kind of like how we create a breeze when we crack a few windows in the house to “air it out”.
 The term “negative pressure” is a misnomer however, as engineers utilise both positive and negative pressure within each area to create containment zones or “bubbles”.
 Negative Pressure Airborne Infection Isolation Rooms (AIIR) are used by advanced hospitals to contain and remove airborne pathogens within a specific area.
 In Canada, the agency that provides guidance to the engineers and architects that design these rooms, and the hospitals themselves is the CSA, specifically under specification CSA-Z8000-18.